Filthy Friends

 Filthy Friends is an alt-rock supergroup based in Portland, Oregon.
-The band is fronted by Corin Tucker (of Sleater-Kinney) and guitarist Peter Buck (formerly of R.E.M. and Tired Pony).
+The band is fronted by Corin Tucker (of Sleater-Kinney) and guitarist Peter Buck (formerly of R.E.M.)
 The other members of the band include alumni from bands such as the Minus 5, King Crimson, The Baseball Project and Steve Wynn & the Miracle 3.

 History

 The band, with the tentative name of Super Earth, first convened in the studio in 2014.
 This line-up consisted of Tucker, Buck, former Nirvana bassist Krist Novoselic, Minus 5 and Young Fresh Fellows multi-instrumentalist and singer Scott McCaughey, Fastbacks and Young Fresh Fellows guitarist Kurt Bloch, and Ministry drummer Bill Rieflin.
-Regardless of the lineup, the band requested that it not be called a "supergroup," and considers this to be a "passion-project."
+Regardless of the lineup, the band requested that it not be called a "supergroup," and considered the band to be a "passion-project."

 After Super Earth's first show in 2014, another band with a similar name sent a letter asking the group to change its name.
 In 2016, now under the official moniker of Filthy Friends, the band performed a series of live shows in tribute to the late David Bowie.
 Later that year, the group released its first song.
-"Despierta" – Spanish for "awake" – which criticized then-U.S. presidential candidate Donald Trump, and was written as part of the 30 Days, 30 Songs project.
+"Despierta" – Spanish for "awake" – criticized then-U.S. presidential candidate Donald Trump, and was written as part of the 30 Days, 30 Songs project.
 "Any Kind of Crowd", the group's debut single, was released on March 1, 2017, which was later included on a 7" that also featured a cover of Roxy Music's "Editions of You" as its B-side.
 It was released via Kill Rock Stars the following April.

 Their debut album, Invitation, was announced June 20, 2017, along with the release of the lead single "The Arrival".
 Invitation was released that August.
 One reviewer noted that "the band dabbles in blues, throwback college rock, even T. Rex-style glam."
 Although Novoselic and Rieflin played on the album, both had left the band by the time it was released.
-McCaughey took on Novoselic's bass duties and Rieflin was replaced by Linda Pitmon who had worked with both Buck and McCaughey in their band The Baseball Project.
-In an interview Buck said, "The first record was an accident really, we just wrote some songs when I had days off from making records with other people or my solo records...."
+McCaughey took over Novoselic's bass duties and Rieflin was replaced by Linda Pitmon who had worked with both Buck and McCaughey in their band The Baseball Project.
+In an interview, Buck said, "The first record was an accident really, we just wrote some songs when I had days off from making records with other people or my solo records."